jacobposz/Music-Recommendation-System/README.md

 - as we can see, the jazz guitar and regular guitar have a cosign similarity of .89 which is super high
 - on the other hand, guitar and train have a cosign similarity of .69 which is really low

+- we are now able to have a set of these vectors which we can pass into the recommendation engine